 b. if a group call is not a broadcast group call, system call, emergency call or an imminent peril call, shall include the Reception Mode field set to '1' indicating manual reception mode:

-i. shall start timer T11 (Stream Reception Idle) and associate it with the transmitter SSRC or User Id;
+i. shall start timer T11 (Stream Reception Idle) and associate it with the User Id of the Transmitting User;

-ii. shall initialize counter C11(Count of active receivers for the stream) to 0 and associate it with the transmitter SSRC or User Id; and
+ii. shall initialize counter C11(Count of active receivers for the stream) to 0 and associate it with the User Id of the Transmitting User; and

 iii. shall remain in 'Gr: Reception Idle' state.